International Travel and COVID-19

 - public areas such as tourist attractions, monuments, restaurants, bars, coffee shops, shopping centres, markets, hotels and other sites frequented by foreigners

-Be particularly vigilant if attending large gatherings such as sporting events and religious celebrations or other public celebrations.
-Terrorists have used such occasions to carry out attacks.
+- be particularly vigilant if attending large gatherings such as sporting events and religious celebrations or other public celebrations

-More information about the terrorist threat in France - France’s Department of Interior (in French only)
+- Information on the terrorist threat in France - Ministry of the Interior (in French)

-Petty crimes, such as pickpocketing, and purse and mobile phone snatching, occur mainly in large cities and the following areas:
+Petty crimes, such as pickpocketing, and purse and mobile phone snatching are common.

 - department stores